 Free of Charge Taster Session

 For Activity Coordinators interested in weekly or fortnightly classes contact Robert to book your free of charge taster session.
-A few monthly class slots are available at specific times.

 When chi flows smoothly, you are healthy, when spirit is clear, you are happy when nothing happens